Berenddeperend/blog/src/projects/step-ladder.md

 Next up was making the steps.
-First I cut and chisled out some dedos with a bovenschaaf.
+First I cut and chisled out some dedos with a router plane.
+Really cool tool!

 {% image "step-ladder/sawing-dedos.JPG", "Sawing dedos" %}